Calendar is a way to display relationships between day, month and year.

 The seventh part of any week is called day.
 There are 7 days in a week.
 Monday, Tuesday, Wednesday, Thursday, Friday, Saturday and Sunday.
 A cycle of weeks is completed in seven days.
 After this, the days start getting recursive again. .

-The 28th, 30th, or 31st of any month, or 365th of the year, is called Date .
+The 28th, 30th, or 31st part of any month, or 365th part of the year, is called Date .
 This is determined by numbers.

 Context of Odd Days

 Extra days left after this full cycle of days are called odd days – if starting from Monday, then 1 full cycle and 1 extra day or 1 asymmetrical day will be available in 8 days time period.
-One day after one full moon comes in one full circle.
+Each days comes in one full circle one after another.
 After this, the days start getting recursive again.

-Any day after the full cycle of seven days of the day, it is called a heterogeneous day.
+Any day remained after the full cycle of seven days is called an odd day.
 Therefore, to find the odd days, divide the number of days by 7.
-The quotient (or bar) that is received in this part of the part indicates towards the full chakras of the days and the remainder which indicates the days of the odd days.
+The quotient (or bar) that is received in this division indicates towards the full circle of the days and the remainder which indicates the number of odd days.

-Number of days of odd days in 14 days = 14 = 2 times 0 remaining
+Number of odd days in 14 days = 14 = 2 times 0 remaining

 = 0 days